rkturer/movie-recommender/README.md

 The  "recommender.py" file reads the my cleaned_movies.csv file and retrieves the highest rated movie from the genre the user chose

-#Phase Three
+## Phase Three

 Created a new python file "where_to_watch.py" that uses The Movie Data Base (TMDb) API I used deotenv to manage API-Keys securely
 Retrieves where a movie could be in real time:
-  Streamed: Netflix, Disney Plus, Hulu, etc
+  -Streamed: Netflix, Disney Plus, Hulu, etc
-  Bought
+  -Bought
-  Rented
+  -Rented